hashicorp/terraform-provider-aws/website/docs/guides/iam-policy-documents.html.md

 }
 ```

-The contents can be read and interpolated into the Terraform configuration via:
+Those contents can be read and interpolated into the Terraform configuration via:

 ```hcl
 data "template_file" "example" {